Measurement of the scintillation time spectra and pulse-shape discrimination of low-energy beta and nuclear recoils in liquid argon with DEAP-1: Data and analysis

 \subsection{Analysis}

 Figure~\ref{fig:sample_event} shows PMT traces from a sample $\gamma$-ray event in the region of interest from PSD calibration.
-A linear baseline correction is applied waveform-by-waveform: the baseline is found in the first $0.5~\mu\mbox{s}$ of the waveform trace.
-That baseline is used to search for signals above threshold in the final $4~\mu\mbox{s}$ of the pulse.
+A linear baseline correction is applied waveform\--by\--waveform: the baseline is found in the first 0.5~\micro s of the waveform trace.
+(This is done with an iterative procedure to remove regions where random pulses occurred.)
+That baseline is used to search for signals above threshold in the final 4~\micro s of the pulse.
 Areas around these signals are removed and a baseline is calculated at the end of the pulse.
 A linear function is found from the two baseline regions and subtracted from the total trace.
+The mean of the waveforms in the pre-signal and late-signal region were calculated and used as cuts in the analysis.

-The leading edge for each signal is found using a voltage threshold of 5 mV, which corresponds to approximately one tenth of a photoelectron.
+The leading edge for each signal is found using a voltage threshold of 5 mV, which corresponds to approximately one quarter of a photoelectron.
 The prompt region of the pulse is defined from 50 ns before the edge to 150 ns after the edge.
-The late region is defined from 150 ns to the end of the waveform, $\simeq9\,\mu\mbox{s}$ after the leading edge.
+The late region is defined from 150 ns to the end of the waveform, $\simeq9\,\micro\second$ after the leading edge.
 The total charge for each PMT for both prompt and late regions is found and converted to units of photoelectrons using the single photoelectron charge calibration described below.
-Defining $\mbox{Q}^{\mbox{ A,B}}_{\mbox{ prompt,late}}$ as the number of photoelectrons in PMT A or B that are prompt or late, and $\mbox{Total PE}$ as the total number of photoelectrons, we write the fraction of prompt light as
+Defining $\mbox{Q}^{\mbox{ A,B}}_{\mbox{ prompt,late}}$ as the number of photoelectrons (PE) in PMT A or B that are prompt or late, and $\mbox{TotalPE}$ as the total number of photoelectrons in the entire waveform for both PMTs, we write the fraction of prompt light as

 The relative signals in the two PMTs are used to reconstruct the position of the event, \zfit, along the cylindrical axis of the detector,